fossasia/susi_installer/README.md

   of the dedicated user for the SUSI.AI server user.
 Will be created if not existing already.

+### Configuration file ###

+During installation a configuration file is generated in `$XDG_CONFIG_HOME/SUSI.AI/config.json`, which normally is `~/.config/SUSI.AI/config.json`.
+This file is read from various parts of the SUSI.AI system.
+Changes to this file are preferrably made by calling `susi-config` which is installed into `SUSI.AI/bin`.

 ## SUSI.AI Smart Speaker